 What to do next

 The first step to finding the right hearing aid for you is to book a free hearing test.
-Our hearing professionals will be able to help you understand your hearing health, and take you through a range of options to suit your lifestyle.
+Our hearing experts will be able to help you understand your hearing health, and take you through a range of options to suit your lifestyle.
 For more information, click to book an appointment, or visit our hearing resource to learn more about the different hearing options available.